kklasmeier/pixil-led-matrix/README.md

 - **shared/**: Queue system for command execution
 - **scripts/**: Example Pixil scripts demonstrating various animations

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to submit issues, feature requests, and code.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Special thanks to the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library
+- Special thanks to the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library by Henner Zeller
 - Inspired by various LED art projects in the maker community
+- Thanks to the Adafruit team for their RGB Matrix Bonnet and installation scripts